Second Battle of Lexington: Prelude

+Price enters Missouri and Union response

 When it entered the state, Price's force was composed of about 13,000 cavalrymen.
-However, several thousand of these men were poorly armed, and all 14 of the army's cannons were underpowered.
-Countering Price was the Union Department of Missouri, under the command of Major General William S. Rosecrans, who had fewer than 10,000 men on hand, many of whom were militiamen.
+However, several thousand of these men were poorly armed, and all fourteen of the army's cannons were small-caliber, which limited their effectiveness against fortifications.
+This Confederate army was divided into three divisions, which were commanded by Major Generals James F. Fagan and John S. Marmaduke and Brigadier General Joseph O. Shelby.
+Fagan's division was subdivided into four brigades, Marmaduke's two, and Shelby's three.
+Shelby and Marmaduke's divisions were mostly Missouri troops, while most of Fagan's soldiers were from Arkansas.
+Fagan's division had a battery and a section of artillery, Marmaduke's division had two batteries, and Shelby's division had a single battery.
+Price's best combat unit, Shelby's Iron Brigade, was part of its former commander's division.
+Most of Price's units were understrength, some of the men were unarmed, and others cavalry lacked mounts.
+Countering Price was the Union Department of the Missouri, under the command of Major General William S. Rosecrans, who had fewer than 10,000 men on hand, many of whom were militiamen.
+Rosecrans had been relegated to the department earlier after being defeated at the Battle of Chickamauga; many of the top Union military leaders had little confidence in him.

 In late September, the Confederates encountered a small Union force holding Fort Davidson near the town of Pilot Knob.
-Attacks against the post in the Battle of Pilot Knob on September 27 failed, and the Union garrison abandoned the fort that night.
+Attacks against the post in the Battle of Pilot Knob on September 27 failed, but the Union garrison abandoned the fort that night.
 Price had suffered hundreds of casualties in the battle, and decided to divert the aim of his advance from St. Louis to Jefferson City.
 Price's army was accompanied by a sizable wagon train, which significantly slowed its movement.
 The delays caused by this slow progress enabled Union forces to reinforce Jefferson City, whose garrison was increased from 1,000 men to 7,000 between October 1 and October 6.
 In turn, Price determined that Jefferson City was too strong to attack, and began moving westwards along the course of the Missouri River.
-The Confederates gathered recruits and supplies during the movement; a side raid against the town of Glasgow on October 15 was successful, as was another raid against Sedalia.
+The Confederates entered the Boonslick region, where Confederate sympathy was strongest in Missouri.
+Price's troops were welcomed by the population, but still engaged in some plundering.
+During the earlier parts of the campaign, most recruitment to Price's army had been through involuntary conscription, but in the Boonslick, voluntary recruiting was more successful.
+At least 2,500 volunteers joined Price's army in the region, although this was offset to some degree by veteran soldiers allowed to take furlough who were unable to rejoin their units as the campaign situation changed.
+The historian Howard N. Monnett describes the recruits Price received at Boonville as "farm boys, unarmed and ill-prepared".
+During this time, a side raid against the town of Glasgow on October 15 was successful, as was another raid against Sedalia.